Guidance - Managing Long-Term/Ongoing Absence

 Employees should attend any arranged Occupational Health appointments and are required to co-operate with the University in obtaining any required medical information.
 If an employee withholds consent to a relevant medical report being provided then decisions may be taken related to that employee’s sickness absence based only on the information available.

-Following an Occupational Health appointment, a report will be sent back to the referring Manager.
+Following an Occupational Health appointment, a report will be provided to the referring Manager (and copied to the employee).
 This report (including any suggestions, considerations or implications) should be discussed with the employee.
-Depending on the circumstances of the case, this is typically done at an Attendance Review Meeting.
+Depending on the circumstances of the case, this is typically done at an Absence Support Meeting.

 Workplace adjustments or supports may allow an employee to return to work sooner than they would otherwise have returned, or in other cases the adjustments may allow an employee to sustain a return to work/improve their attendance.
 An adjustment can be anything which may remove an identified barrier to returning to (or staying in) work.
 Examples include a phased return to normal hours/duties, returning to alternative/light duties or providing special equipment, furniture, training or assistance.